Coprostanol

-5β-Coprostanol (5β-cholestan-3β-ol) is a 27-carbon stanol formed from the net reductive metabolism of cholesterol (cholest-5en-3β-ol) in the gut of most higher animals and birds.
+5β-Coprostanol (5β-cholestan-3β-ol) is a 27-carbon stanol formed from the net reductive metabolism of cholesterol (cholest-5en-3β-ol) in the gut of most mammals and birds.
 This compound has frequently been used as a biomarker for the presence of human faecal matter in the environment.
 5β-coprostanol is thought to be exclusively bacterial in origin.

 Chemical properties

 Solubility

 5β-coprostanol has a low water solubility, and consequently a high octanol-water partition coefficient (log K_{ow} = 8.82).
 In other words, 5β-coprostanol has an affinity nearly 1 billion times higher for octanol than for water.
 This means that in most environmental systems, 5β-coprostanol will be associated with the solid phase.

 Degradation

 In anaerobic sediments and soils, 5β-coprostanol is stable for many hundreds of years enabling it to be used as an indicator of past faecal discharges.
 As such, records of 5β-coprostanol from paleo-environmental archives have been used to further constrain the timing of human settlements in a region, as well as reconstruct relative changes in human populations and agricultural activities over several thousand years.